Great Horned Owl: The Greatest Nocturnal Hunter

-Overall, they prefer woods near open areas and fields, but they aren’t too picky about what they eat.
-From snakes and scorpions to rabbits and mice, a great horned owl’s diet is expansive.
+Their favorite food?
+Skunks!
+But their full menu is a long one, including crows and other birds, frogs, shrews, bats, rabbits and other small mammals.
+But overall they aren’t too picky about what they eat.
+From scorpions to mice, a great horned owl’s diet is expansive.

 One thing that makes great horned owls skilled nocturnal hunters is their hearing capability.
 The owl’s facial disk (the collection of feathers around the eyes) works like a satellite dish, trapping the sound and forcing it toward the ear canal.
 Its ears are on either side of the head, with one higher than the other to help the owl zero in on the location of its prey.